SZXC-WG/LocalGen-new/README.md

 ### If you use VS Code...

-We have the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension as an alternative for building the project.
+There is the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension as an alternative for building the project.

 `settings.json` is already configured to build with MinGW Makefiles.
 Please manually select the `GCC` compiler kit and set variant to `Release` for compilation.